Rates & Policies

 Great question.
 Paperwork takes most people about 15–20 minutes to complete.

-I work with adults who experience anxiety, perfectionism, life transitions, trauma, PTSD, work/life challenges, and/or have past trauma from childhood or recent events.
+I primarily work with adults who experience anxiety, relationship issues (individual or couple), trauma/PTSD/or have past trauma from childhood or recent events.

 This depends on each person.
 The length of therapy depends on multiple factors which are hard to quantify.